Particular/MassTransitShowcaseDemo/README.md

 ## Opening the showcase UI

 Navigate to http://localhost:61335/ to see the UI.

-Click `Run Scenario` to start the showcase scenario and generate some simulated message handling failures.
+Click `Run Scenario` to send some messages and generate some simulated failures.

 ## Handling failures with the Particular Platform